AbhayLodhi24/my-chrome-extension/README.md

 ![c3](https://github.com/user-attachments/assets/1d011dea-18bf-4909-8abd-00029241dfd6)

 ## Disclaimer
-Its currently work well will zara only .
+- Its currently working  well with Zara only .
-For using it for H&M content.js file has to be modified .
+- For using it for H&M content.js file has to be modified .